-Barbacoa Beef is probably the biggest reason I walk into a certain chain.
+Barbacoa Beef is the only reason I walk into Chipotle.
 Who doesn’t love Mexican Food?

-Now my idea of a Mexican dish look more like this Barbacoa Beef piled up in a burrito or burrito bowl.
+Now my idea of a Mexican dish looks more like this Barbacoa Beef piled up in a burrito or burrito bowl.

 It doesn’t actually matter to me on either account,

 I just know that I really like it.

 I make a large batch every now and again.
 I freeze what I can’t use within a few days.

 Double the recipe f you need Barbacoa Beef for a crowd.
 Each recipe makes about 20 servings.